amonteirom96/contactnetshowme/README.md

 - Just only save in database the message of contact by user client, then send mail of confirmation to client.

 ### Project's goal
-- The object this project is for a technical test to prove my knowledge with the PHP language and Javascript language
+- The object this project is for a basic technical test to prove my knowledge with the PHP language and Javascript language